rajdeepd/bosh-oss-docs/bosh/documentation/delete_cf_vsphere.md

 # Delete Cloud Foundry Deployment and BOSH #

-This document helps you to delete Cloud Foundry Deployment and BOSH Deployment.
+This document explains how to delete a  Cloud Foundry Deployment and BOSH Deployment.

-First, we will delete the Cloud Foundry deployment as follows:
+##Deleting the Cloud Foundry Deployment and Release##

-1.Go to the cloudfoundry deployment directory.
+1. Go to the cloudfoundry deployment directory.

 + `cd /home/user/cloudfoundry/deployments`